-Overall, the fit of the model is quite good in all subsamples with an R^2 in the 69-90%range.
+Overall, the fit of the model is quite good in all subsamples with an R^2 in the 69 - 90% range.
 With the subsample estimates at hand, we can compute the network impulse response functions to identify the risk key players in the interbank market.
 Results for Period 1 are reported in the upper panel of Figure 6.
-In particular, in the upper panel we report the excess network impulse response functions to a unit shock $(NIRF^e(\hat{\phi},1),$ defined in Equation (22)), as well as two standard deviations error bands.
-Also, as a point of reference, we report in the same panel the average network multiplier in excess to the unit shock (i.e. $(1-\phi)^{-1}-1$).
+In particular, in the upper panel we report the excess network impulse response functions to a unit shock $(NIRF^e(\hat{\phi}, 1))$, defined in Equation (25)), as well as two standard deviations error bands.
+Also, as a point of reference, we report in the same panel the average network multiplier in excess to the unit shock (i.e. $(1 - \phi)^{-1} - 1)$.
 As mentioned earlier, the point estimates in Period 1 implies a large average network multiplier of shocks to individual banks, and the picture shows that in response to a £1 shock idiosyncratic shock equally spread across banks, the final compounded shock to the overall liquidity would be increased by another £1.8.
 Nevertheless, what the upper panel of Figure 6 stresses is that this large network amplification of shocks is due to a small subset of banks.
-In particular: a £1 idiosyncratic shock to the liquidity of either Bank 5 or Bank 9 would generate an excess reaction of aggregate liquidity of about £5.8; the same shock to Bank 6 would result in an excess reaction of aggregate liquidity of about about £3.6; instead, a shock to Bank 4 would have an effect that is roughly of the same size as the average network multiplier while a shock to any of the remaining seven banks would be amplified much less by the network system.
+In particular: a £1 idiosyncratic shock to the liquidity of either Bank 5 or Bank 9 would generate an excess reaction of aggregate liquidity of about £5.8; the same shock to Bank 6 would result in an excess reaction of aggregate liquidity of about £5.8; the same shock to Bank 6 would result in an excess reaction of aggregate liquidity of about £3.6; instead, a shock to Bank 4 would have an effect that is roughly of the same size as the average network multiplier while a shock to any of the remaining seven banks would be amplified much less by the network system.
 That is, the network impulse response functions stress that there is a small subset of key players in the interbank liquidity market that generate most of the network risk.